 Method 2.
 Make Money On WeFunder Investing In Startups You Love

 How To Invest In WeFunder Startups?

 First, you would need to go to Wefunder.com — Explore, in the top section of the site.
 By joining the startup marketplace, you can find companies in the technology, infrastructure, software, hardware, retail, food, entertainment industries, and more!

-In each company’s profile, you will get the chance to learn more about it, people and vision behind it.
+In each company’s profile, you will get the chance to learn more about it, the people, and the vision behind it.
 You can read the highlight of the startup, learn more about its utility, or even ask them a question you may have!

-Usually the reasons of why you should be investing in a certain business are found inside of the company’s profile on WeFunder, and you will also get the chance to see what their lead investor has to say about the business!
+Usually, the reasons why you should be investing in a certain business are found inside of the company’s profile on WeFunder, and you will also get the chance to see what their lead investor has to say about the business!